CamilleScholtz/prt/README.md

 -> contrib/mpv
 ```

-Like most other utils, `prtloc` does aliasing, however, this can be disabled with the `-a` flag:
+Like most other utils, `prtloc` does aliasing, however, this can be disabled with the `-n` flag:
 ```
 $ prtloc openssl
 6c37/libressl
-$ prtloc -a openssl
+$ prtloc -n openssl
 core/openssl
 ```